 “Pennsylvania has a notable history of what appears, retrospectively, to have been a shortsighted exploitation of its bounteous environment, affecting its minerals, its water, its air, its flora and fauna and its people,” he wrote.

-On January 2, 2014 the Corbett administration asked the state Supreme Court to reconsider its decision.
+In January 2014 the Corbett administration asked the state Supreme Court to reconsider its decision.
 Corbett’s General Counsel James Schultz said the court “made its own sweeping factual findings regarding the impact of Act 13″ without giving the state an opportunity to present its own evidence.

-In the decision, the Supreme Court sent some provisions of the law back down to the lower Commonwealth Court, including the question of whether the rest of Act 13 can stand without the portions that were struck down.
+But the case isn’t closed yet.
+In its December decision, the Supreme Court sent some provisions of the law back down to the lower Commonwealth Court, including the question of whether the rest of Act 13 can stand without the portions that were struck down.

 Act 13 places a so-called “impact fee” on every well drilling for gas in the Marcellus Shale formation.
-The levy changes from year to year based on natural gas prices and the Consumer Price Index, but in 2012, drillers paid $45,000 per well.
-(Smaller, vertical wells were $9,000.)
+The levy changes from year to year based on natural gas prices and the Consumer Price Index, but in 2013, gas companies paid $50,000 for each new well they drilled.
+(Smaller, vertical wells were $10,000.)

 Sixty percent of the impact fee revenue stays at the local level, going to counties and municipalities hosting wells.
 The rest goes to various state agencies involved in regulating drilling and to the Marcellus Legacy Fund– which gets spread out around the state for environmental and infrastructure projects.